 So, if you're in the market for a floor scale you need to understand a couple of basic things.
 A floor scale system or sometimes known as a "package" consists of a scale deck and a digital weight indicator that have been matched or calibrated.

 The basic floor scale system consists of a scale platform which has diamond tread plate top deck and four shear beam load cells underneath.
 Those load cells are summed together in a junction box inside the scale platform.
+The junction box has a summing board inside that allows each load cell to be adjusted so that each corner of the platform scale is weighing the same.
+Then, a cable is connected from the junction box to the digital weight indicator.
 Most decks are painted steel, you can purchase a stainless steel platform scale but it will be much more expensive.

 A digital weight indicator is calibrated to the scale platform and connected in the same junction box.
 Power is usually 110VAC or occasionally battery powered.
 Most basic digital weight readouts are going to have an ABS plastic enclosure.
 You can pay a little more money and get a stainless steel enclosed digital weight readout.